Bathroom organization hacks: How to keep your bathroom organized & elegant at all times

 Hooks

 No matter the size of your bathroom, there never seems to be enough storage space in the closet, on the counter, and on shelves.
 An easy solution is to add hooks to hang towels, robes and the like.
-These come in a variety of shapes and colors, and a number of no-drill options are available.
+These come in a variety of shapes and colors, and several no-drill options are available.

-Hooks are usually more economical than bars, and if you fancy adding some character to your bathroom, you can experiment with some fun DIY ideas, such as reusing vintage door knobs as bathroom hooks.
+Hooks are usually more economical than bars, and if you fancy adding some character to your bathroom, you can experiment with some fun DIY ideas, like reusing vintage doorknobs as bathroom hooks.

 Spray-bottle hanger